chaseruskin/orbit/docs/src/commands/build.md

 ## __NAME__

-build - execute a target
+build - plan and execute a target

 ## __SYNOPSIS__